CHEM 411-1

 |

-(2 credits, Fall First half of semester) (formerly CHM 422) - An introduction to NMR spectroscopy.
+(2 credits) (formerly CHM 422) - An introduction to NMR spectroscopy.
 Collection, processing, and interpretation of homonuclear and heteronuclear 1D and multidimensional spectra will be covered.
 Topics to be discussed include chemical shifts, relaxation, and exchange phenomena.
 Examples from organic, inorganic, and biological chemistry will be used.
-Prerequisites: One year of organic chemistry and one semester of physical chemistry (CHM 251) or equivalents.
+(Fall, 1/2 semester).

 |